jsleung1/cloud_project_5_serverless_application/README.md

 - Rubrics:
 https://review.udacity.com/#!/rubrics/2574/view

-- Setup:
+## Setup Instructions:
-Please note the following config.ts in the client in order to test our serverless application:
+Please use the following settings in the config.ts of the client in order to test our serverless application:
 ```
 const apiId = 'qbasdfm88e'